ns1-terraform/terraform-provider-ns1/README.md

 Due to some limitations in Terraform's support of nested maplike objects, there are some irregularities in supporting metadata, however metadata is now supported at every level.
+See the documentation for `ns1_record` for more details and examples.

 Note that regions should be sorted by name in the record's regions list, otherwise terraform will detect changes to the record when none actually exist.